Difference Between Star Schema and Snowflake Schema

 - It uses simple queries.

-- It also contains a fact table surrounded by a dimension table, and these dimension tables are further surrounded by a dimension table.
+- Snowflake Schema includes a fact table surrounded by dimension tables, which are in turn surrounded by further dimension tables.

 - In this schema, many joins are necessary for fetching the data.